Background | Terms of Reference | Contact

-The purpose of the Underwater Sound Forum (USF) is to: i) provide a forum for interested individuals and organisations to present and exchange views and; ii) provide advice and guidance to the Marine Science Co-ordination Committee (MSCC) and other interested parties on matters relating to underwater sound in the marine environment, in order to help shape and increase the effectiveness of UK marine expertise in this area.
+The purpose of the Underwater Sound Forum (USF) is to: i) provide a forum for interested individuals and organisations to present and exchange views and; ii) provide advice and guidance to interested parties on matters relating to underwater sound in the marine environment, in order to help shape and increase the effectiveness of UK marine expertise in this area.

-The Underwater Sound Forum will report directly to the MSCC via the Chair of the Group.
-The Group is expected to meet twice a year, although the dissemination of information and advice, provided by members, will take place throughout the year, and will be coordinated by the MSCC Secretariat who will provide support to the Forum.
+The Underwater Sound Forum is expected to meet twice a year, although the dissemination of information and advice, provided by members, will take place throughout the year.

 The Forum is open to all interested individuals and organisations (at their own expense for attending meetings).
 There are no restrictions on membership.
 Although largely a UK organisation, participants from abroad are welcome to participate in Forum activities.

-The Forum will periodically provide the MSCC Secretariat with details of:
+The Forum will periodically provide interested parties with details of:

-- ny issues related to sound in the sea that are likely to emerge in the near- to medium-term future that will impact on the effectiveness of their sectors;
+- any issues related to sound in the sea that are likely to emerge in the near- to medium-term future that will impact on the effectiveness of their sectors;

-- Any suggestions about how UK science activities on sound in the marine environment could be more effectively undertaken within the UK or overseas; and
+- any suggestions about how UK science activities on sound in the marine environment could be more effectively undertaken within the UK or overseas;

-- Any other relevant issues, views or concerns that the MSCC should consider.
+- any other relevant issues, views or concerns

 Measures of success

 Members of the Forum will have: